open-mmlab/mmdetection/docs/faq.md

     It can be turned on by configuring `evaluation = dict(save_best=‘auto’)`.
 In the case of the `auto` parameter, the first key in the returned evaluation result will be used as the basis for selecting the best model.
 You can also directly set the key in the evaluation result to manually set it, for example, `evaluation = dict(save_best='mAP' )`.

-- Usage of EMA Hook in Resume
+- Resume training with `ExpMomentumEMAHook`

-    If you use `EMA Hook` in training, you can't just use command line parameters such as `--resume-from` and `--cfg-options resume_from`to restore model parameters during resume e.g. `python tools/train.py configs/yolox/yolox_s_8x8_300e_coco.py --resume-from ./work_dir/yolox_s_8x8_300e_coco/epoch_x.pth `.
-Since EMA Hook needs to reload the weights, taking the `yolox_s` algorithm as an example, you can do this by doing the following:
+    If you use `ExpMomentumEMAHook` in training, you can't just use command line parameters  `--resume-from` nor `--cfg-options resume_from` to restore model parameters during resume e.g. `python tools/train.py configs/yolox/yolox_s_8x8_300e_coco.py --resume-from ./work_dir/yolox_s_8x8_300e_coco/epoch_x.pth `.
+Since `ExpMomentumEMAHook` needs to reload the weights, taking the `yolox_s` algorithm as an example, you can do this as below:

-    ```shell
+    ```python
     # Open configs/yolox/yolox_s_8x8_300e_coco.py directly and modify all resume_from fields
     resume_from=./work_dir/yolox_s_8x8_300e_coco/epoch_x.pth
     custom_hooks=[...